BAI trials: Aakarshi, Priyanshu emerge winners in singles; Ashwini-Sumeeth win mixed doubles | Sports-Games

 According to the selection procedure of the BAI, the winner of the mixed doubles will be selected for the third slot in the CWG team.

-In women's doubles, Commonwealth Games bronze medallists Ashwini and Sikki will fight it out with All England semifinalists Tressa Jolly and Gayatri Gopichand to decide the top position.
+In women's doubles, All England semifinalists Tressa Jolly and Gayatri Gopichand thrashed Commonwealth Games bronze medallists Ashwini and Sikki 21-10 21-7 in just 28 minutes to grab the top position, which should seal their place in the CWG team.

-While both the pairs are assured of berths in the Asian Games and Uber Cup teams, where three positions are up for grabs, only the winner will be picked for CWG.
+While both the pairs are assured of berths in the Asian Games and Uber Cup teams where three positions are up for grabs, for CWG, only the winner will be picked.
+Tanisha and Shruti Mishra beat Simran Singhi and Ritika Thaker 21-16 21-12 to finish in the third position.
+Fast-rising men's doubles pair of MR Arjun and Dhruv Kapila also finished on top.

-The winner of the match between Simran Singhi and Ritika Thaker, and Tanisha and Shruti Mishra later in the day will decide the third spot.

-Fast-rising men's doubles pair of MR Arjun and Dhruv Kapila also finished at the top.

-Manu and Sumeeth will take on Krishna Prasad G and Vishnuvardhan Goud P to decide the number 2 and 3 rankings, while Ishaan and Sai Pratheek finished at the fourth place.
+Krishna Prasad G and Vishnuvardhan Goud P produced a gallant effort to outwit Manu and Sumeeth 15-21 21-14 21-13 to sign off at the second position, while Ishaan and Sai Pratheek finished fourth.
 According to the BAI selection policy, the top two men's pairs will be picked for Asian Games and Thomas Cup.

-The selection committee will meet later in the evening to take a final call on the players.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)